msm8916-mainline/lk2nd/Documentation/boot.md

 > lk2nd reads those values from the OS it boots, not from it's own cmdline.

 - `lk2nd.pass-simplefb(=...)` - Add simplefb node to the dtb.
-  If `autorefresh` is set, display autorefresh for cmdline panels will be enabled.
+  If `autorefresh` is set, display autorefresh for command mode panels will be enabled.
   If `xrgb8888` or `rgb565` is set, the display mode will be switched to selected one.
   If `relocate` is set, the framebuffer address will be changed to a large reasonably safe region.
 Options can be combined. (i.e. `...=xrgb8888,autorefresh`)